LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/Cryptopunks NFT Analysis Report.md

 <h1></h1>

-<h3>Construction of a descriptive summary for each transaction.</h3>
+<h3>Creation of a dedicated view for purchases made by a specific wallet address</h3>

  This query